aaronkopplin/pixel-art-maker/README.md

 # pixel-art-maker
 python GUI application for creating and saving pixel art

+DEPENDENCIES

+Download and install pygame, tkinter for python 3.

 HOW TO USE THE APPLICATION

 Use the mouse to select pixels to color.
 Clicking and dragging supported.